christiemj09/haystack/README.md

-Give file coordinates for occurrences of a string in a set of files.
+Generate addresses for fields in a file.